 This course will be delivered online 100% using asynchronous format via Blackboard Learning Management system (LMS) housed in the MyMason portal.
 You will log in to the Blackboard (Bb) course site using your Mason email name (everything before @gmu.edu) and email password.
-The course site will be available on a.m. on Monday October 19th.
+The course site will be available May 17th- Monday morning.